static slide

 • If available, attend the first day of school welcome/morning tea to support new parents.

-• Class reps will work with the Principal to ensure all classes have a Class rep organised each December for the following year.
+• Parent reps will work with the Principal to ensure all classes have a Parent rep organised each December for the following year.

 Connect with St Kilian's